Was William Lloyd Garrison A Abolitionist

 Conclusion

 Garrison's life and work serve as a reminder that progress often comes at a cost and that true social change requires courage, conviction, and a willingness to stand up for what is right, even when it is unpopular.
 His story challenges us to examine our own beliefs and values and to ask ourselves what we are willing to do to create a better future for all.
-What do you think about Garrison's approach to abolition?
+In real terms, what do you think about Garrison's approach to abolition?
 Did his radical views help or hinder the movement?